DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 _But why it was able to pierce through Reiren protective garment?_

-Seventh coloured garment served barrier.
+Seventh coloured garment served as barrier.
 And was able to withstand up to 7 simultaneous magic attacks.
-Taking into consideration that it could even defend against area wide magic, it's defensive was even above Code Holder.
+Taking into consideration that it could even defend against area wide magic, it's defensive powers were even above Code Holder.
 So it made him wonder how these spirit garments would get torn.

 "Since it is magic sword, it can be restored always!"